 Extradition papers on the governor of Neveda will be submitted tomorrow morning to Gov. William Spry for the return of Fred L. Bowen, now under arrest at Reno.
-Bowen is wanted here for embezzling from his employers, the United Wireless company, a check for \$43 on Saturday last.
-Rowen has been employed by the company as an agent in selling of stock.
-Police Officer Earl sion to make new rates was denied.
-The principle involved in the Des Moines case is the same as that decided fugitive back to Salt Lake.

-INSPECTOR TO INVESTIGATE.
+Bowen is wanted here for embezzling from his employers, that United Wireless company, a check for \$43 on Saturday last.
+Bowen has been which the alleged power of the commis-sion to make new rates was denied.
+The principle involved in the Des Moines case is the same as that decided. sioners and must have a base of elg inches of slag.
+The franchise of the company calls for the building of practically the entire road.
+The work is to be done at once and arrangements were made today to put stone crushers t work and complete it as soon as pos- INSPECTOR TO INVESTIGATE.

-Willard Hansen, state food and dairy inspector, will go to Provo this week to personally investigate the conditions of the pastures about the Garden City C. Young, state veterinarian.
-Before leaving he will advise with Dr. T. B. Beatty, secretary of the state board of health, as he considers it a matter largely under the control of that body.
-Dr. Young charged that the cattle were allowed to drink water polluted by sewage and that the pastures were unsanitary.
+Willard Hansen, state food and dairy inspector, will go to Provo this week to personally investigate the conditions of the pastures about the Garden City following the charges made by Dr. A. C. Young, state veterinarian.
+Before leaving he will advise with Dr T. B. Beatty, secretary of the state board of health, as he considers it a matter argely under the control of that body Dr. Young charged that the cattle were allowed to drink water polluted by sewage and that the pastures were unsani- MEETING OF PRINCIPALS.

-MEETING OF PRINCIPALS